aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authz-grant.md

 * Corrected the `scope` property in the JWT to match token exchange and JWT access token profile
 * Formatting and editorial fixes
-* Removed SAML as an identity assertion input format, in favor of first turning the SAML assertion into an ID token using SAML Bearer Assertion Grant or Token Exchange

 - 00